 Call outcome

-Identifies whether the call was set up or disconnected normally.
+Identifies whether the call is set up or disconnected normally.
 Possible values are:

-• Success—Call was routed and disconnected successfully.
+• Success—Call is routed and disconnected successfully.
 Includes Normal, UserBusy, and NoAnswer scenarios.

 • Failure—Call failed with an internal or external error.

-• Refusal—Call was rejected because of call block or timeout.
+• Refusal—Call is rejected because of call block or timeout.

 You can find more information in the Call outcome reason field.